 Boquillas del Carmen is the primary gateway to the Maderas del Carmen Natural Protected Area in Mexico.
 The National Commission of Natural Protect Areas charges $2 per person entrance fee.
 These fees help fund sustainable environmental projects in over 180 Natural Protected Areas in Mexico.
-Please stop by their office in Boquillas for more information on the Maderas del Carmen Natural Protected Area.
+Please stop by their office (if open) in Boquillas for more information on the Maderas del Carmen Natural Protected Area.

 Ferry service round trip is $5 per person.
 Children 7 and under are free.
 Visitors may walk 3/4 miles to town, hire a burro or pick up truck for $5 per person, a horse for $8 per person.
 Those services usually include a town tour on foot and they wait while you eat lunch.
 Gratuities are appreciated for good service There are also guides available on foot who work for tips.
 YOU DO NOT NEED A GUIDE to walk in to town, eat a meal, and explore on your own.

 Big Bend National Park rangers are on site to provide information and assist with the re-entry process.